Emanon0041/AML_2019_Group7/README.md

   <img width="800" height="360" src="https://github.com/Emanon0041/aml_2019_G7/blob/master/images/gd_01_pv.png">
 </p>

-The algorithms took 426 steps to converge and the loss function was -0.21546.
-From the gradient path, the algorithm stopped at local minimum, which may not be the global minimum.
-To copy with this problem, we further experiment with two modifications of the plain vanilla algorithm.
+The algorithm took 426 steps to converge and the loss function was -0.21546.
+From the gradient path, the algorithm stopped at a local minimum, which, in this case, is not the global minimum.
+To cope with this problem, we investigate two further modifications to the plain vanilla algorithm.

 ## Momentum